tkruse/build-bench/Buildsystems.md

 Transitive dependencies of dependencies with scope "compile" end up also having scope "compile", which causes a huge dependency mess, and there is no way of easily fixing this: <http://stackoverflow.com/questions/11044243/limiting-a-transitive-dependency-to-runtime-scope-in-maven>

-There is the so called maven enforcer plugin, however it seems that one does not cope with wildcard exclusions, so to use it you need to exclude every single transitive dependency by hand, then redeclare it as runtime dependency.
+There is the so called maven enforcer plugin, however it seems that one does not cope with wildcard exclusions, so to use it you need to specify multiple exclusions even if they belong to the same group.

-Maven complains about cyclic dependencies when Probejct B depends on A at runtime scope, and A depends on B at test scope.
+Maven complains about cyclic dependencies when Project B depends on A at runtime scope, and A depends on B at test scope.
 That's because Maven cannot not separate subproject class compilation and testing.

-Reusing the test resources from one submodule in another submodule seems impossible.

 Some more reasons against Maven: <http://blog.ltgt.net/maven-is-broken-by-design/>

+Maven also has many command-line arguments which cannot be specified inside the pom or other configuration files, such as parallel threads, or to print full test failure logs, etc. This means tdevelopers have to always remember which options exist and which they want, which is very inconvenient.

 ## Sbt